Curious George Gets a Medal: Plot

-The guards of the science museum become surprised and then they catch George as they find him underneath the fallen dinosaurs.
-The museum guards then report about the incident to the museum owner, Professor Wiseman.
-Angry and surprised, he proceeds that the museum guards (after they have caught George) should "lock the naughty monkey this instant and send him back to the zoo".
+After the family is gone, George was happy and he could pick the nuts.
+He climbed onto the mother dinosaur's head and started to pull the nuts.
+But they did not come off.
+(George did not know that the nuts were not real either) he pulled harder and harder on the nuts, and then the tree began to sway and he accidentally destroys the model dinosaur display.
+The museum guards catch George and report the incident to the museum owner Professor Wiseman, who tells the guards to "lock the naughty monkey this instant and send him back to the zoo".
 The Man with the Yellow Hat stops the guards with the letter that Mr. Miller had brought.
 The letter says that Professor Wiseman wants him to go up in a space ship and then bail out.
 George agrees and is given a tiny space suit.
 At the critical moment, it is uncertain whether George will jump or not, but he does and the experiment is a success.
 George is carried to Earth by a parachute and is awarded a medal for him being the first space monkey.